My skin is a bit to dusky side so, it took a little more efforts to show maybe.Overall very nice blush.

 Berry blush creates an illusion of youthful cheeks and highlights cheekbones, which can make your face look lifted instantly and give your skin a healthier glow.
 Berry blush works very well with light and dark makeup looks, so you can find the right shade even if you already have makeup on your face.
 In this article, we're going to discuss the types of berry blushes on face to choose from and how to use berry blush correctly so that you get the best result every time you apply it!

 Find the right color

 We've already gone over how important it is to find a blush color that works for you, but figuring out what color will be best can still be tricky.
 To narrow down your options, try looking at pictures of people who have similar skin tones or hair colors as you.

 If you’re going for a natural look, then experiment with multiple types of berries—such as plums and blackberries—to see which one looks best on you.
 We recommend consulting a salesperson at an actual cosmetics store since they'll know what products are right for your skin tone (and may even have samples to show off different shades).
 Once you’ve narrowed down your options, consider buying two lipsticks in different shades; if need be, return one once you've decided on a favorite.

 Blend, blend, blend

-When applying powder blush, you want to make sure that it’s blended evenly on your skin.
+When applying powder blush face, you want to make sure that it’s blended evenly on your skin.
 To ensure a natural, vibrant finish, use a large powder brush and gently tap off excess color before applying.